Last Updated on September 14, 2022 by Editorial Team

 Use Some Trickery

-Finally, you can start by replacing the old dog bed with the new dog bed, but keep the cover of the old bed on the new one.
-Once they are used to it, swap out the bed covers too, and you’ll have him using the new bed with no sweat.
+Finally, you can replace the old dog bed with the new dog bed, but keep the old bed’s cover on the new one.
+Then, once used to it, swap out the bed covers too, and you’ll have it using the new bed with no sweat.

 Alternatively, you can introduce a familiar blanket onto the old bed before removing it.
 Then, use the same blanket on the new bed as above.
 This may be useful where the new bed looks utterly different from the old one.

 Of course, it pays to mention that your dog will only take to the new bed if they find it comfortable according to how they like to sleep.
-These are just a few tips on how to get dog to use dog bed you can use.
+These are just a few tips on how to get dogs to use a dog bed.

 If they like stretching, a rectangular mattress is best.
-If they curl up into a ball, an oval or round enclosed bed works.
+On the other hand, if your dog curls up into a ball, an oval or round enclosed bed works better.
 Older, sick, or arthritic dogs may need memory foam mattress toppers.
 Finally, put some favorite toys in the new bed to make it even more familiar.